spesmilo/electrum-docs/faq.rst

    confirmed or cancelled.
 This might take several days.

  - Increase the transaction fee.
-This is only possible for 'replaceable' transactions.
-To create this type of transaction, you must have enabled 'Replace by Fee' in your preferences, before sending the transaction.
+This is only possible for "replaceable" transactions.
+To create this type of transaction, you must have enabled "Replace by Fee" in your preferences before sending the transaction.

- - Create a 'Child Pays For Parent' transaction.
-A CPFP is a new transaction, that pays a high fee in order to compensate for the small fee of its parent transaction.
+ - Create a "Child Pays for Parent" transaction.
+A CPFP is a new transaction that pays a high fee in order to compensate for the small fee of its parent transaction.
 It can be done by the recipient of the funds, or by the sender, if the transaction has a change output.

-What does it mean to "Freeze" an address in Electrum?
+What does it mean to "freeze" an address in Electrum?
 -----------------------------------------------------

 When you freeze an address, the funds in that address will not be used for sending bitcoins.
-You can not send Bitcoins if you don't have enough funds in the non-frozen addresses.
+You cannot send bitcoins if you don't have enough funds in the non-frozen addresses.

 How is the wallet encrypted?
 ----------------------------